EvilArgonian/autoEffectivePop/README.md

 Folder | Description
 -- | --
-autoEffectivePop/input/\<SpeciesLevelFolder\>/\<StrainLevelFolder\>/ | (Nearly all base input data, with the exception of mutation rate information, is placed in sorted folders in input) autoEffectivePop/temp/\<SpeciesLevelFolder\>/ | (Most internal processing steps use these folders and subfolders) autoEffectivePop/temp/\<SpeciesLevelFolder\>/BLAST/ | (Where input data is placed in preparation for BLAST step) autoEffectivePop/temp/\<SpeciesLevelFolder\>/Nucleotide/ | (Where surviving filtered BLASTed data is placed in preparation for Orthofinder step) autoEffectivePop/temp/\<SpeciesLevelFolder\>/Error/ | (Where error messages from various points in the process are placed) autoEffectivePop/temp/\<SpeciesLevelFolder\>/Filtered/ | (Where strains filtered for being too similar or dissimilar are placed) autoEffectivePop/muscle\_input/ | (Where gathered non-paralog orthogroup nucleotide sequences are placed in preparation for muscle step) autoEffectivePop/muscle\_output/ | (Where aligned sequences are placed in preparation for the Thetas/Pis calculation step) autoEffectivePop/final\_output/ | (Where final results are placed)
+autoEffectivePop/input/\<SpeciesLevelFolder\>/\<StrainLevelFolder\>/ | (Nearly all base input data, with the exception of mutation rate information, is placed in sorted folders in input) autoEffectivePop/temp/\<SpeciesLevelFolder\>/ | (Internal processing steps use these folders and subfolders) autoEffectivePop/temp/\<SpeciesLevelFolder\>/BLAST/ | (Where input data is placed in preparation for BLAST step) autoEffectivePop/temp/\<SpeciesLevelFolder\>/Nucleotide/ | (Where surviving filtered BLASTed data is placed in preparation for Orthofinder step) autoEffectivePop/temp/\<SpeciesLevelFolder\>/Error/ | (Where error messages from various points in the process are placed) autoEffectivePop/temp/\<SpeciesLevelFolder\>/Filtered/ | (Where strains filtered for being too similar or dissimilar are placed) autoEffectivePop/temp/\<SpeciesLevelFolder\>/muscle\_input/ | (Where gathered non-paralog orthogroup nucleotide sequences are placed in preparation for muscle step) autoEffectivePop/temp/\<SpeciesLevelFolder\>/muscle\_output/ | (Where aligned sequences are placed in preparation for the Thetas/Pis calculation step) autoEffectivePop/final\_output/ | (Where final results are placed)